twosigma/beakerx/README.md

   * a customized KernelSpec to allow BeakerX to configure the JVMs started to run the kernels,

+  * a server extension for the javadoc, settings, and version endpoints,

   * the beakerx command line program, which has the bkr2ipynb converter as well as install and uninstall functions,